Common tabular operations in pandas#

 join.head()

-Now we have merged all the information from the right DataFrame into the left one and stored the result into variable join.
-By doing this, we can e.g. analyze the relationship between the daily average temperature and precipitation, to understand whether the temperature is lower when it rains.
-Currently, the join DataFrame contains many variables that are not necessarily useful for us.
-To make the output more concise, a useful trick to do when joining is to limit the number of columns that will be kept from the right DataFrame.
+Now we have merged all the information from the right DataFrame into the left one and stored the result in variable join.
+By doing this, we can analyze the relationship between the daily average temperature and precipitation, for example, to understand whether the temperature is lower when it rains.
+Currently, however, the join DataFrame also contains some variables that are not necessarily useful for us.
+A useful trick to do when joining is to limit the number of columns that will be kept from the right DataFrame.
 This can be done by chaining a simple column selection while doing the merge as shown next.
-When doing this, it is important to remember that the key column on the right DataFrame needs to be part of the selection for the table join to work.
+When doing this, it is important to remember that the key column on the right DataFrame must be part of the selection for the table join to work.

 # Make another join but only keep the attribute of interest